Messages

 {"files": [{"src": "path-to-image.jpeg", "type": "image"}], "role": "user"},

-{"text": "This is a nice image of a yellow bird on a branch.", "role": "ai"}
+{"text": "A nice image of a yellow bird on a branch.", "role": "ai", "custom": {"id": 2}}

 ]'